google/WebFundamentals/src/_langs/en/tools/javascript/command-line/command-line-reference.markdown

 ### table(data[, columns])

-Log object data with table by passing in a data object in with optional column headings.
+Log object data with table formatting by passing in a data object in with optional column headings.
 For example, to display a list of names using a table in the console you would do:

 		var names = {
 			0: { firstName: "John", lastName: "Smith" },